-Why NextGen Tech Like Blockchain and AI Will Transform Your Supply Chain
+Why NextGen Tech Like Blockchain and AI Will Transform Your Supply Chain - MHI

 Today's supply chains are no longer simple Point A to Point B networks.
 They're a digital, on-demand, and always-on ecosystem of complex, interconnected relationships.
 Every link relies on a coordinated, non-stop exchange of data in order to meet customer expectations for flexibility, visibility, and transparency—regardless of available workforce.
 Addressing these challenges requires next generation (NextGen) technologies like robotics and automation, predictive analytics, the Internet of Things (IoT), wearable and mobile devices, as well as driverless vehicles and drones.